M-Shash/azuregenai-workshop-may-2025/README.md

 [Building a chat app (using .NET) using Azure Open Al Service and RAG](https://microsoftlearning.github.io/mslearn-ai-studio/Instructions/04-Use-own-data.html)

+### Require a lot of resources and time to perform the below hands-on as it requires multiple Azure services.

 [Developing Intelligent Chat Applications with Azure RAG(Using Python)](https://microsoftlearning.github.io/mslearn-ai-studio/Instructions/04-Use-own-data.html)

 ## Day2